Last Updated on November 20, 2023

 The immigration process involves many steps and forms.
 From electronic registration to a full H-1B cap petition, there are many aspects that companies need to stay on top of.

-One such aspect of the immigration process centers around requests for evidence, or RFEs.
+One such aspect of the immigration process centers around a request for evidence or RFE.

-We sat down with Frank J. Fogelbach, a Supervising Attorney at Corporate Immigration Partners, for a primer on RFEs, including what they are, recent trends, types of RFEs and practice pointers for how to try to avoid them.
+We sat down with Frank J. Fogelbach, a Managing Attorney at Corporate Immigration Partners, PC, for a primer on RFEs, including what they are, recent trends, types of RFEs and practice pointers for how to try to avoid them.

 What is a Request for Evidence?

-A U.S. Citizenship and Immigration Services (USCIS) request for evidence (RFE) informs petitioners that there wasn’t enough information provided, or that USCIS needs more clarification on the Form I-129, Petition for Nonimmigrant Worker.
+A U.S. Citizenship and Immigration Services (USCIS) request for evidence (RFE) informs petitioners that there wasn’t enough information provided or that USCIS needs more clarification on Form I-129, Petition for Nonimmigrant Worker.

 Employers must send the requested information to USCIS.
 Failure to do so will likely result in a denial.